CALIFORNIA CLEMENCY BOARDS

 2. Adopt a new law for clemency protocol as the State's standard practice known as the California Clemency Boards by its inventor Allen Jones.
 This new law would supersede all known and unknown laws in the State of California dealing with clemency and sentencing commutation.

 Under this new clemency law, a new clemency board shall be created to handle all requests for clemency, commutations and compassionate prisoner releases in California.
-At least one mini clemency board shall be established in every county in the State of California to handle considerations for clemency, commutation and compassionate releases do to possible injustice on the part of the State, including prison overcrowding.
+At least one county clemency board shall be established in every county in the State of California to handle considerations for clemency, commutation and compassionate releases due to possible injustice on the part of the State, including prison overcrowding.

 The California Clemency Board will also have the power to grant clemency for humanitarian reasons.
-This act includes the granting of a State of California pardon to former felons who have turned into pillars of their communities with 25 consecutive years of no criminal activity.
+This act includes the granting of a State of California pardon to former felons who have turned into pillars of their communities with a yet to be determined consecutive years of no criminal activity in any state of the United States.

-Release nonviolent prisoners under established guidelines when prison overcrowding is at unsafe levels.
+Release of nonviolent prisoners under established guidelines when prison overcrowding is at unsafe levels will prevent prison overcrowding permanently.

-Any county who receives a clemency release shall also receive from the prison budget the sum of $8,000.00 or 1/6 the current California prison incarceration rate per release for rehabilitation services.
+Any county who receives a clemency released prisoner shall also receive from the prison budget the sum of $8,000.00 per release for rehabilitation/reentry services.
 The county must have State approved rehabilitation services in place to receive these prison budget funds.
-And the released must register with the county rehab within 30 days of release.
+And the released inmate must register with the county rehab within 30 days of release to be eligible for assistance.

 California Clemency Boards is not a get out of jail free card for those bent on committing crime and has many safe guards to prevent abuse of this new clemency process.